trantako/trantako.github.io/_scalemodel/railroad.md

 ![image-center](https://lh3.googleusercontent.com/pw/ACtC-3e516bT2ibF0zSRHgbZTGQZOUvteYNqp7Z6V4GRTpyzU_-FgxspB5LFXN9JiLXVmze7zrhiwVkvLjheY8oLubSirZEDMuEATtFk5gYLiObifX-q8M96kBrKry14fZR_5Ot_PpZRRYj9ZscgteaIe_xA=w1194-h896-no?authuser=0)

-## Painting
+## Painting the Surface

 I bought a cheap airbrush, solvent, and some Revell paints.
 Already had a big (and noisy!) compressor in the garage.
-Of course, it was necessary to open the doors and use a good-quality respirator mask while painting.
+Of course, it was necessary to open the doors and use a good-quality respirator mask while painting, as I used enamel paints.

 The work was slow and the airbrush was not that easy to handle.
 Oftentimes, it got stuck after 30-60 minutes of work and I had to stop.
 Somehow, I still liked a lot doing this part.
+Probably because the scale model started to resemble something real.

 ![image-center](https://lh3.googleusercontent.com/pw/ACtC-3duYN4MuXR99bnfgVIPosTq2lQQyOBgCJchqK5pXGzWN9r7TFv3FalQgOOTl-Oa5pD5egHOOQM4uW85YTzutWCoYWqxvmxBw8BPU2f9kGmufrii2s01SZLFP7zhMqGxNsk63WBDdwiMTP9gYuW4Hiaj=w1194-h896-no?authuser=0)

-I still had a set of old Revell paints.
-Surprisingly, some of them were still usable after 25 years.
+As a kid I used to build Revell airplane scale models, and still had a set of old Revell paints.
+Surprisingly, some of them were usable after 25 years!
 Of course, I had to buy more to get fresh paint and colors that are suitable for this model.

 ![image-center](https://lh3.googleusercontent.com/pw/ACtC-3euE4AMkpwoU9EMwnuIKpeEoT6NJqamZmyY4M_PDefZjg5ef5tbtI_zdNRTLywxcNT9cgMrL5pDLeiMc5u4UYfnbVvTprmQq1BhOgxDz94UOgbrEiDxTuCYstbHSIzZ6eVdC3Mbm50AbWtxbi8-ZGxA=w672-h895-no?authuser=0)

-After painting, the gravel banks are starting to look good.
+After painting, the gravel banks started to look pretty good.

 ![image-center](https://lh3.googleusercontent.com/pw/ACtC-3dlJT8SIsPdk6DITsfDAYnPK98-QQK_w3eedRJiX60i3OOj9mKt5cMEzTVKW8YHWX9oYQjSREZ8SOsdV40S1PkGaEozHQG40vwaNkLgPpuIphIVH_CVtmnINmRE_NdJQioE-Gi72cnawSqr-m3XJ3-n=w672-h895-no?authuser=0)